By Catherine Powell

 While the FAA has yet to make drone insurance mandatory for recreational or commercial UAV operators, due to the likelihood of an unforeseen incident it isn't a bad idea to learn about the kind of protection that's available.
 Currently, there are five different types of coverage available to UAV owners:

 1. Drone Liability Insurance - If you're looking for coverage that protects you from incidents involving bodily injury or property damage caused by the operation of your drone, this is the product for you.
 This way if your UAV crashes through a window, starts a fire, or causes harm to bystanders or motorists on the ground, you won't have to worry about digging into your pocket to cover the damages, up to and including losses incurred due to a lawsuit (up to the limit specified on your policy).
+If you would like to get a free instant competitive liability quote click here.

 2. Product Liability Insurance - Sometimes it isn't the operator's fault but a manufacturing defect in the drone itself that can result in property damage or an injury to another party.
 Product liability insurance covers drone owners from damages caused by a faulty UAV.
+If you would like to get a free instant competitive liability quote click here.

 3. Cyber Liability Insurance - This kind of coverage lets you fight back if your drone gets hacked.
 While it won't help cover the cost of replacing a damaged or stolen drone, it will help protect you against civil damages and fines caused by unsafe operation of your UAV resulting from a hack to the aircraft or intentional interference with your drone's controller.
+If you would like to get a free instant competitive liability quote click here.

 4. Hull Insurance - If your drone only set you back a $100 or so, covering the aircraft against loss probably isn't worth the effort.
 However, if your UAV costs thousands of dollars, you should look into covering it against theft, damage or destruction.